All Episodes

 I mean, other than in broad general moral principles.

-Ah well, the thin threads of thought shall remain intact.
+Oh, well, the thin threads of thought shall remain intact.

-So, yeah, people they don't know the future.
+So, yeah, people, they don't know the future.

-In the war, and so on, so you can get sort of broad general principles, but you cannot predict the future in any specificity.
+So, you can get sort of broad general principles, but you cannot predict the future in any specificity.

-And if you can predict the future, right, uh if there's going to be a war, then you can invest in the hideous machinery of mass combat, right?
+And if you can predict the future, right, if there's going to be a war, then you can invest in the hideous machinery of mass combat, right?

-So those are people who know, and that's really based on politics more than anything else.
+So, those are people who know, and that's really based on politics more than anything else.

-But if people have no downside, and they have no history of successful prediction, right, so the welfare state, the people who put it in now that it's revealed as a failure, do they have any downside?
+So, the welfare state, the people who put it in, now that it's revealed as a failure, do they have any downside?

-They lose any money?
+Do they lose any money?

 No, not at all.